 Meet Denise Hamburger, Founder & Executive Director

 I trained as a body image facilitator hoping to serve this generation of kids suffering from rampant body image problems.
 I understood what body dissatisfaction was, having grown up with it myself in the 1970s.
 Back then we had beauty narrowly defined by the rail-thin women coming into our living rooms every night on TV.
 It was easy to feel flawed in comparison to the actresses on Charlie’s Angels, and they were only on once a week!
-Our kids have way more pressure to look like an ideal growing up in today’s appearance-obsessed Kardashian Culture.
-They are bombarded with thousands of images of digitally altered, perfect-looking people coming at them in a constant stream in their social media feeds.
+Our kids have way more pressure to look like an ideal growing up in today’s appearance-obsessed Diet Culture.
+They are bombarded with thousands of images of digitally altered, “perfect looking” people coming at them in a constant stream in their social media feeds.

 Join us and help change a culture that isn’t working for literally any body.